Izendi/Izendi.github.io/content/projects/ProceduralWorldPN/index.md

 ![water Image](water.png)

 The water was based of a video tutorial series from the YouTuber [ThinMatrix](https://www.youtube.com/@ThinMatrix).
-He has a series on water in OpenGL which was very useful as a template for my water system.
-The video series can be found [here](https://www.youtube.com/playlist?list=PLRIWtICgwaX23jiqVByUs0bqhnalNTNZh).
+He has a series on water in OpenGL which can be found [here](https://www.youtube.com/playlist?list=PLRIWtICgwaX23jiqVByUs0bqhnalNTNZh).

 I changed the normal map used compared to the one recommended from the video series as my own version looked better with the sun's specular highlights on the water.